-Several shells fell in Rwanda during clashes around Goma last week, prompting Kigali to accuse Kinshasa of bombing it.
-Congo denied the charge and accused Rwandan troops of backing the rebels.
+Several shells fell in Rwanda during fresh clashes around Goma last week, prompting Kigali to accuse Kinshasa of bombing it.
+Kinshasa denied the charge and accused Rwandan troops of backing the rebels.

 The cross-border accusations underscore the rebellion's roots in a complex web of local politics and regional conflicts over ethnicity, land and minerals.
 Rwandan troops fought in two Congo wars but Kigali says it is not supporting the M23.

-A doctor at a military hospital near Goma said he was treating those wounded in "ferocious" fighting on Saturday.
+A doctor at a military hospital near Goma said he was treating those injured in "ferocious" fighting on Saturday.